ElianGroff/ezmk/README.md

 # Easy Mark (ezmk)
 Easy-to-use color coordination terminal library with simple customization & function binding.

 ![image](https://github.com/user-attachments/assets/c89e9334-adce-444b-9b98-6c7a127e2206)

 Use now with `pip install ezmk`

 ## mark(string, **kwargs)
-Use the `mark()` as you would use the `print()` function but with the additional features of easy-to-add format modification.
+Use the `mark()` function as you'd use the `print()` function but with the additional features of easy-to-add format modification.

 Modify text color by prefixing your statement with `^`, followed by an appropriate color specification.

 > Example `mark("^red This text is red!")`

 Use the `#` key to specify the background color, and use the `~` key to specify styling such as bold, underline, or italic.
-Colors and styles autocomplete if identifying initial words are used like `mark("#r This text is also red!")`.
+Colors and styles autocomplete if identifying initial words are used like `mark("#r This text's background is red!")`.

 You can add multiple modifiers if you indicate their end with a space like `mark("#m^b~u working text!")`.
 Using `mark("#m ^b ~u failed text!")` will only interpret the first modifier.